-In 2004, The Line of Beauty by Alan Hollinghurst won The Booker Prize, making it the first winner with a gay protagonist.
+In 2004, The Line of Beauty by Alan Hollinghurst won the Booker Prize, making it the first winner with a gay protagonist.
 Media reaction to the victory was mixed, with certain newspapers condemning both the author’s and protagonist’s homosexuality, as well as the book’s commentary of Thatcherite Britain.

 Paul Oliver Archive of African American Music

 The Paul Oliver Archive of African American Music holds a rich array of material, including letters by, and photographs of, a number of LGBTQ+ Blues musicians such as Clara Smith, Ma Rainey, Bessie Smith, and Lucille Bogan.
-The collection additionally includes published books and biographies on LGBTQ+ jazz and blues artists.
+The collection also contains published books and biographies on LGBTQ+ jazz and blues artists.
 This includes the previously mentioned artists, as well as figures such as Josephine Baker, Billy Strayhorn, Alberta Hunter and Ethel Waters.

 Museum of Modern Art Collection